Image-X-Institute/TopasOpt/docsrc/EnvironmentSetup.md

 # Environment set up

 These instructions demonstrate how to set up a new environment on ubuntu from scratch.
-It is assumed you already have python3.8 or greater installed.
 These were tested on Ubunutu 18.04 but something very similar should work on most linux versions.

 ```bash